marvin-01/twitter_loctagger_it/README.md

 ```python
 df_output = geocoder.tag_location(df_input)()
 ```
-For example, let `df_input` be the following list of users
+For example, once we have retreived the information for a list of users through the Twitter API, we start by creating a Series object (`df_input`).
+This object will have one column called *location_original* that contains the list of the self-reported *location* for each users.
+As the index of this Series object we put the corresponding *id*.
+As a result, `df_input` should look something like this

 | id        | location_original          |
 |-----------|----------------------------|